TrafficPLANit/PLANitIO/docs/Unit Tests and Integration Tests.md

 - mode;
 - time period;
 - iteration number;
-- origin zone external Id;
+- origin zone xml Id;
-- destination zone external Id.
+- destination zone xml Id.

 Expected paths are stored as a String, which consists of a series of values representing the nodes in the path surrounded by square brackets e.g. "[11,1,2,4,12]".

 The Java code gets an iterator through rows of the MemoryOuptutFormatter for the columns corresponding to the keys above for the “PATH_STRING” output property type.
-This gives an output path corresponding to each origin zone and destination zone (identified by external Id).
+This gives an output path corresponding to each origin zone and destination zone.
 The path value in each row of the MemoryOutputFormatter is compared to the standard path from the Java Map.
 If the paths do not agree for a given pair of origin and destination zones, the test fails.

 ### 2.8	Storing Expected Results in Memory – Origin-Destination Output

 Tests of Origin-Destination costs stored in the MemoryOutputFormatter are done in an almost identical manner to tests of the path described in the previous section.
-Values are stored in a Java Map by the external Ids of origin and destination zones, and these are used to identify rows in the MemoryOutputFormatter results which are iterated through.
+Values are stored in a Java Map by the xml Ids of origin and destination zones, and these are used to identify rows in the MemoryOutputFormatter results which are iterated through.
 The only difference is that origin-destination costs are stored as doubles whereas paths are stored as strings.
 The code simply compares the expected cost with the calculated cost, issuing a test failure if they do not match.
 It was noted in Section 2.4 that Origin-Destination output files use an iteration number one lower than those for paths and links.
 This applies to the MemoryOutputFormatter also.
 The code to run the tests for Origin-Destination must decrement the iteration counter by one to identify the correct position in the MemoryOutputFormatter.